chickensmitten/pomodoro-chrome-extension/readme.md

   text: `imdb ${event.selectionText}`,
 })
 ```
+- `chrome.tabs` returns an array of tabs in the current browser.
-- `chrome.tabs` opening new tabs with specific actions
+- it has also other functions like getting the current active tab with `tab[0].id` or opening new tabs with specific actions
 ```
 chrome.tabs.create({
   url: `https://someURL.com/${event.selectionText}`,